MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 - [Future Business Opportunities](#-Future-Business-Opportunities)
 - [Key Analytical Insights](#-Key-Analytical-Insights)

-## 📥 Data Collection

-At the beginning of each week, I export sales data from Tableau, including both last week’s sales and cumulative sales.
-However, the reports do not include all product attributes needed for detailed analysis.
-In addition, it is not possible to export both weekly and cumulative data for articles in a single report.
-Because of this, I extract two separate datasets and combine them into one structure.
-To do this, I use Excel and pivot tables to match and merge the data from both exports.
-This approach speeds up data preparation and ensures consistent comparison between weekly and cumulative performance.

 ## 📂 Data Access

 The full analytical file used in this project (including data model, transformations, and dashboard outputs) exceeds GitHub file size limits and is not included directly in the repository.